jtreutel/golang-fileserver/README.md

 - List all files
 - Delete a file

+The server uses local filesystem storage to persist uploaded files even after the container has been terminated.
 Multi-file uploads and directory creation are not yet supported.

 ### Local Testing